Austin Butler will star as the knife-wielding villain of Dune: Part Two

 Who joins the cast of Dune: Part Two?

-No cast announcements for the sequel have been made yet, but a whole bunch of new characters could be seen.
-Chief of them all, there’s the mysterious Emperor of Dune’s Imperial Empire, Padishah Emperor Shaddam IV, whose political machinations were hinted at many times in the first film.
+Additionally a casting call has been put out for Princess Irulan’s father, the mysterious Emperor of Dune’s Imperial Empire Padishah Emperor Shaddam IV.
+His political machinations were hinted at many times in the first film.
 (Fun fact: in Alejandro Jodorowsky’s ill-fated attempt to make the first Dune film in the 70s, he wanted Salvidor Dalí to play the Emperor).

-The Emperor’s daughter, Princess Irulan, also has to be introduced, as does the sadistic nephew of Baron Harkonnen, Feyd-Rautho (memorably played by Sting and his codpiece in David Lynch’s Dune).
-There could be a whole host of other characters introduced thanks to the novel’s time jump too…but those would spoil the plot too much to reveal just yet.
+There could be a whole host of other characters introduced thanks to the novel’s time jump too… but those would spoil the plot too much to reveal just yet.

 There’s definitely room for further sequels.
 Frank Herbert’s original Dune series comprises of six whole novels, and countless other prequels, spin-offs and continuations have spawned following the author’s death in 1986.